dxc-technology/about-devops-dojo/blog/_posts/2020-04-14-introducing-online-devops-dojo.md

 ## A Story

 Our challenge was to make the experience immersive.
-And to immerse youself into something, there is nothing better than a good story.
+And to immerse yourself into something, there is nothing better than a good story.
 So, we created one to support the learnings.

-The modules tell the story of a fictious company with its employees as they go through their DevOps journey.
+The modules tell the story of a fictitious company with its employees as they go through their DevOps journey.

 ![Once Upon a Time](../../images/onceuponatime.jpg)